lf-edge/ekuiper/README.md

 - eKuiper subscribe from EdgeX ZeroMQ message bus, and analyze data with SQL: ``SELECT * FROM demo WHERE temperature > 50``.
 90% of data will be filtered by the rule.

-- The analysis result are sent to [nop sink](docs/en_US/rules/sinks/builtin/nop.md), all of the result data will be ignored.
+- The analysis result are sent to [nop sink](docs/en_US/rules/sinks/builtin/nop.md), so all of the result data will be ignored.

 |                                                | Message # per second | CPU usage     | Memory usage |
 | ---------------------------------------------- | -------------------- | ------------- | ------------ |